macmade/CoreFoundation/README.md

 Custom implementation of Apple's CoreFoundation framework intended to be used in the [XEOS operating system](http://www.xs-labs.com/en/projects/xeos/) as a base for its Objective-C library.

+Actually, the project targets macOS, Linux and Windows.

 License
 -------